 While the use of the lodge waned in recent years as the College focused on maintaining quality education and rebuilding the College post-earthquake, the Trust Board and Parents and Friends Association strongly support re-establishing frequent student, teacher and families use of the lodge for a range of outdoors education and recreation activities.
 The College’s programmes through the Duke of Edinburgh and Rite Journey as well as a revitalised Tramping Club will ensure frequent use of the lodge in years to come.

 To book Paterson Lodge, please contact our Venue Hire Manager, Sarah-Jane Evans.
-PLEASE NOTE, BOOKINGS FOR PATERSON LODGE ARE NOW UNAVAILABLE UNTIL MONDAY 11 JANUARY.
+PLEASE NOTE, BOOKINGS FOR PATERSON LODGE WILL BE CLOSED FOR THE WINTER SEASON FROM QUEENS BIRTHDAY WEEKEND.